Compute

 1. Remotely connect to the source OS.

-Remotely log in to the ECS to be migrated and check that the ECS can be accessed from the Internet.
+Remotely log in to the ECS to be migrated and verify that it can be accessed from the Internet.
 For details, see Login Overview.

 Take Centos_Base.repo as an example.
 Add enabled=0 under each item, as shown in the following figure.